 Family Law Cases: Billed by the Hour

 Regarding the cost of your divorce, the legal counsel you choose plays a significant role.
 Attorneys bill not only for their own time but also for the time invested by other attorneys and staff members working on your case.
-At the Law Office of Bryan Fagan, PLLC, we have several attorneys available, each billed at different hourly rates ranging from $175 to $350 per hour.
+At the Law Office of Bryan Fagan, PLLC, we have several attorneys available.
+Each attorney is billed at different hourly rates, ranging from $175 to $350 per hour.
 This flexibility allows us to pair your case with an attorney who aligns with your budgetary needs.
 Additionally, paralegals and law clerks contribute to the overall bill at rates ranging from $100 to $150 per hour.

 It’s essential to be mindful that every moment you spend with your attorney, whether in person or on the phone, is billable time.
-So, while you’re sipping coffee in your lawyer’s office or discussing your case, remember that each minute counts towards the cost.
+Therefore, while you’re sipping coffee in your lawyer’s office or discussing your case, keep in mind that each minute adds to the cost.

 A retainer is a substantial upfront payment you make to your divorce attorney.
 Often regarded as prepaid legal fees or a down payment, this retainer allows your attorney to deduct their hourly rate as they earn it.